ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-getxeberriaur/erronka/README.md

   Ensure only safe file types, such as images, can be uploaded.

 # Checker checks:
+- Services is running.
+Check if erronka_php_1 container is running.
 - Ports to reach dockers are open (WEB:8001)
 - Upload folder has unchanged permissions: Set 777 permissions for the uploads directory
+- Upload folder exists.

 Checks done:
 Team 2: The content of index.php has changed to remove the Upload form and the checker has detected the change.
 FAULTY